What is Parkour?

 What age do I need to be?

-That is the beauty of parkour in that it is suitable for all ages.
+The beauty of parkour is that it is suitable for all ages.
 As long as you are moving as fast and efficiently as possible to your physical ability you are practicing parkour!

 I’m sore after training is this normal?